dgryski/go-perfbook/performance.md

 performance improvement.
 Replacing a hash function with a faster one is a constant factor improvement.

+Hashing map k/v: iterate over sorted keys/values, *or* track hashes as everything comes in and xor them together

 Log parsing example:
    - time parsing is slow
    - adding a single item cache is good